 A Chair for My Mother by Vera B. Williams

-A little girl named Rosa helps save every penny to get a comfortable chair for her mom who gets tired after a long day of working in this heart-warming picture book.
+A little girl named Rosa helps save every penny to get a comfortable chair for her mom who gets tired after a long day of working in this heart-warming picture book with diverse main characters.

 Marisol McDonald Doesn’t Match by Monica Brown, illustrated by Sara Palacios

-You’ll adore Marisol — she’s a spunky girl with a unique Peruvian-Scottish-American background.
-She doesn’t match.
-She doesn’t fit into a box or to a label and that’s okay with her.
-Talk about multicultural!
+You’ll adore Marisol because she’s a spunky girl with a unique Peruvian-Scottish-American background.
+To her, this means that she doesn’t match.
+She doesn’t fit into a box or to a label and– that’s okay!
+A fun story about self-acceptance!

 Grace for President by Kelly S. DiPucchio, illustrated by LeUyen Pham

 Grace is spunky and smart.
 She’s horrified that there are no girl presidents and with her teacher determines to run for president of the class.
 Will she win against the popular Tom?
 The class is divided into states and learns about the electoral vs. popular vote.

 A Squiggly Story by Andrew Larsen, illustrated by Mike Lowery

 This children’s picture book with a diverse main character proves that all of us are writers — even when we can’t write letters or words quite yet!
 And this determined young diverse main character writer proves it.

 The Summer Nick Taught His Cats to Read by Curtis Manley and Katie Berube

 Nick, our main character, does everything with his cats — except read books.
 That’s why Nick decides to teach his cats to read, too.
 Verne, the cat, is interested but Stevenson, the cat, is not.
 Until . . .
 Nick discovers Stevenson’s drawing.
 All Stevenson the cat needs are words and he’ll write his own story to read!